 In addition to publishing accurate up-to-date information about opportunities on offer, and how people can access them, it will also empower people to understand the relevance of different activities – how closely they match their needs, interests and experience, which will enable them to make informed choices.

-The Greenbook will be launched on September 25th to mark the Equinox.
+The Greenbook will be launched in Autumn 2021.